kubapok/cnlps-ticrc/README.md

 - Apr 10, 2023: Second part of training data available
 - May 17, 2023: Test data available
 - ~~May 31, 2023~~ June 14, 2023: Deadline for submitting the solutions
-- June 04, 2023: Announcement of the final results, sending invitations for submitting papers
+- ~~June 04, 2023~~ June 16, 2023: Announcement of the final results, sending invitations for submitting papers
 - July 11, 2023: Deadline for submitting invited papers
 - July 16, 2023: Author notification
 - July 31, 2023: Final paper submission, registration